Canidrome (Shanghai): 1976–1980s

 For the 20 years after the end of the Cultural Revolution, the Cultural Plaza served a number of purposes.
 Its auditorium was used as performance space for films and theatre.
 It was also used as a conference venue, often housing political conferences and meetings.
 Beginning from the 1980s, the Shanghai Municipal Government began discussing the redevelopment of the Cultural Plaza precinct.
 Decades of neglect had left the buildings in the precinct in need of repair.
 Construction in the precinct since 1949 had lacked overall planning.
 Its former role as a space for political meetings had diminished in significance, while its role as a performance space had been superseded by newer or better facilities.

 1990s–2000s

 Redevelopment

 The large, covered space built over the former Canidrome also served as a versatile exhibition space.
 In 1997, this area became the location of the Shanghai Flower Market.

 In 2003, a series of international design competitions were held.
 A plan was adopted to rebuild the precinct as a park.
 Certain elements of the original structures will be retained, including the long-span space frame structure over the auditorium, which was, at the time of its construction, the longest such span in the Far East.

 The original grandstand, along with most of the other structures in the precinct, was demolished in 2005.
+A performing arts venue known as Shanghai Culture Square was established in 2011.